beejjorgensen/bguunix/src/bguunix_part_0060_files.md

 a couple ways to create files on the command line so that we have some to play with.

-Here I'm creating a file called `foo.txt` (assuming it doesn't yet exist) with nothing in it using the `touch` command:
+Here I'm creating a file called `foo.txt` using the `touch` command (assuming it doesn't yet exist) with nothing in it:

 ``` {.default}
 $ touch foo.txt